On This Page: Admission Requirements | Admission Procedures | Mailing Address

-The Department considers applications only for full-time graduate studies for the PhD degree.
-We do not consider applications for only the Master's degree or for part-time study.
+The Department of Psychology considers applications only for full-time graduate studies for the PhD degree.
+We do not consider applications for part-time study.

 The nominal requirement for admission is an honours or major degree (B.A. or B.Sc.) with significant research experience.
 Such experience is usually obtained by completing an undergraduate research course, writing an undergraduate or Master's thesis, or working as a research assistant.

 Students applying to the clinical program are advised to complete 42 specific undergraduate credits in psychology as specified by the Ordre des Psychologues du Quebec.
 Students missing any of the required 42 undergraduate credits must demonstrate proficiency in these areas by taking the required course(s) independently and passing a final exam.
 Students may complete these courses during the first two years of their graduate program.

 When completing the online application form and you are applying to the experimental program, select Masters of Arts or Masters of Science.
 Should you have completed or will complete a Master's degree, select PhD-T. For applications to the clinical program, select PhD-T.